nseadlc-2020/package-todo-cli-task/shared/README.md

 The date when the todo is marked as completed is recorded in the `yyyy-mm-dd` format (ISO 8601).
 For example, a date like `15th August, 2020` is represented as `2020-08-15`.

 4. The application must open the files `todo.txt` and `done.txt` from where the app is run, and not where the app is located.
 For example, if we invoke the app like this:

         $ cd ~/plans
-		$ node ~/apps/todo.js ls
+        $ ~/apps/todo.sh ls

 The application should look for the text files in ~/plans, since that is the user’s current directory.